icure/medtech-docs/sdks/how-to/how-to-manage-messages.md

 ## Creating a long Message

-You're able to send a long Message, a long message is considered a message that is longer than 2000 characters.
+A long `Message` is a message longer than 2000 characters.
 Long Message content are stored in a attachment and the truncated content is stored in the content field of the `Message`.

 The process to create a long Message is the same as creating a regular Message.
 You must provide the following information: